 Have your say on council budget proposals

-To continue to protect frontline services, the council is proposing to increase Council Tax by 3.99%, half of this will be ring fenced to pay for Adult Social Care.
-This would mean paying an extra 94p per week for the average band D property.
+To continue to provide key services for the most vulnerable in our community, the council is proposing to increase Council Tax by 1.99%, with a further 3% increase to be ring fenced to pay for Adult Social Care.
+In total, this would mean paying an extra £1.23 per week for the average band D property.

-“The Government recently issued its funding settlement for 2020/21 and although it does not meet the boroughs need, we will continue to do everything we can to protect and support our most vulnerable residents while delivering the services we know matter to people like better bin collections and highways repairs.”
+“The last year has seen the toughest months we have all had to face,including financially, but we will continue to do everything we can to protect and support our most vulnerable residents while delivering the essential services we know matter to people like bin collections and highways repairs.”

 Have your say

-Residents can have their say on our 2020/21 budget proposals.
+Residents can have their say on our 2021/22 budget proposals here.

 The consultation will close on Sunday 31 January 2021.